ssarkisy/Delta-Theory/Delta Theory/00 - Translation Layer/00.0 - Reality Virtualization/00.0.0 - Virtual Substrate — Kernel Primitives/00.0.0.2 - Structural Primitives/Stabilization (Closure).md

 - Negotiates Void perturbations via thresholds and boundary conditions
 - Enables Awareness to maintain identity across cycles

+Note: ⊚ stabilizes Structure → Form.
+Void → Field is not a stabilization; it is interface transparency (λV) and capacity making an exterior observable.

 ---

 ## Conditions / Invariants